jdsandahl/my-api-bootstrap/README.md

 *[return to table of contents](#table-of-contents)*

-## Optional: Deploy to the cloud using Heroku
+## Deploying to the cloud using Heroku
 [Heroku](https://www.heroku.com) is a cloud platform as a service, to which apps built with this bootstrap can be deployed to so that the application can be served in the cloud.

 You will need to sign up for an account on the Heroku website, there is a free tier along with paid options.